Majora8120/VR_App_Priority_Changer/README.md

 # VR App Priority Changer

-Allows you to easily change the priority of vr applications to help reduce stuttering in-game.
+This application make it easy to change the priority of some vr applications which can help reduce stuttering in some cases

-You need to run the application as administrator or it will only set the process priority to high not realtime
+You need to run this application as administrator as it is required to change the priority of the applications
 # Building

 1. Download and install the latest [.NET SDK](https://dotnet.microsoft.com/en-us/download)